kippisone/superchain/README.md

 [![Build Status](https://travis-ci.org/Andifeind/superchain.svg?branch=master)](https://travis-ci.org/Andifeind/superchain)

 Superchain is a high performant middleware chain.
-Each chain-link calls the next one until the end of the chain is reached.
+Each chain-link calls the next one until the end of the chain was reached.

 ```js
 import Superchain from 'superchain'